 Once done, FlavorWiki will let you know if you qualify to test the product.
 If you do, it’s off to the shops to buy the item.
 Then, it’s a case of filling out a short survey about what you liked and disliked about the product.
 You may also need to upload a picture of the item and a copy of the receipt.

 Once FlavorWiki validates your review, you should receive payment via PayPal within 5 business days.
 You can also refer others to a study to earn extra.

 Clicks Research works with some of the biggest brands, such as Marks & Spencer, The Body Shop, Boots and Tesco.
 You can be asked to review a whole range of products, which are sent directly to your home.

 You’ll then be asked to complete a survey once the test is complete.
 But not only do you get to keep the product, but you’ll also be rewarded with Click Points.
 Once you reach 2,500 points, you’ll be sent £25.

-The more trials and surveys you complete, the higher your rating will be and the more tests you’ll be invited to.
+The more trials and surveys you complete, the higher your rating and the more tests you’ll be invited to.

 Boots Volunteer Panel

-Through this panel, you will get the chance to try out some of Boots’ own range including skin care, cosmetics, sun care and toiletries.
+Through this panel, you will get to try out some of Boots’ range, including skincare, cosmetics, sun care and toiletries.
 There are no points on offer, but you do get to keep the products.